 So I gave it some thought and realized I was overdoing this.
 What are we trying to do?
 Essentially we’re trying to make a rice milk.
 Guess what?
 You can BUY rice milk.
 Already made.
 I wondered if it would work as well?
 All I’d have to do is add cinnamon, and infuse the cinnamon into it.

-I know how to infuse flavors quickly–you use a pressure cooker.
-Once I started making my ice tea in a pressure cooker, I know I’ll never make it any other way.
+I know how to infuse flavors quickly–you use a Instant Pot.
+Once I started making my ice tea in a Instant Pot, I know I’ll never make it any other way.
 So I used the same principle of tea making to horchata making.

 The end result has no added sugar because I used a sweetener.
 It’s a little thinner than store-bought horchata, I suspect because of no real sugar or perhaps flour fillers?
 I’m not really sure.
 It’s thinner but it tastes good.
 So unless it’s a special occasion, I think this is how I’ll be making it.

-- 1 thick stick of cinnamon broken into smaller chunks
+- 1 stick cinnamon, broken into smaller chunks